-- Make your site private - Disable all pages on your site to temporarily unpublish or hide them without cancelling your subscription.
+- Make your site private - Disable all pages on your site to temporarily unpublish or hide them without canceling your subscription.

 - Cancel your site - Your site will go offline at the end of the current billing cycle.

-- Remove your site - After cancelling, you can remove the site to take it offline immediately.
+- Remove your site - After canceling, you can remove the site to take it offline immediately.

-This guide goes over the steps for cancelling and removing your site.
+This guide goes over the steps for canceling and removing your site.

 Tip: You can also remove individual pages or posts.